qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 Layer style can also be stored in a database if the layer datasource is a database provider.
 Supported formats are PostGIS, GeoPackage, SpatiaLite, MSSQL and Oracle.
 The layer style is saved inside a table (named :file:`layer_styles`) of the database.
-Just click on :menuselection:`Save Style --> Save in database` item then fill in the dialog to define a style name, add a description, an :file:`.ui` file if applicable and check if the style should be the default style.
+Click on :menuselection:`Save Style --> Save in database` item then fill in the dialog to define a style name, add a description, a :file:`.ui` file if applicable and check if the style should be the default style.

-You can add several styles for a single table in the database.
+You can save several styles for a single table in the database.
 However each table can have only one default style.
+Default style can be saved in the layer database or in the QGIS local database, a SQLite database in the :file:`~/.qgis2/` directory (where QGIS stores its local settings).

 .. _figure_save_style_database: